NightWalker110/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-This is a game using python
+This is a basic game using python